kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(E\) The maneuvers that will be demonstrated in the flight simulation training device.

-\(b\) An applicant for a pilot school certificate or for a provisional pilot school certificate must designate a chief instructor for each of the school's approved training courses, who must meet the requirements of §141.35 of this part.
+\(b\) An applicant for a pilot school certificate or for a provisional pilot school certificate must designate a chief instructor for each of the school's approved training courses, who must meet the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.35   Chief instructor qualifications.|§141.35]] of this part.

-\(c\) When necessary, an applicant for a pilot school certificate or for a provisional pilot school certificate may designate a person to be an assistant chief instructor for an approved training course, provided that person meets the requirements of §141.36 of this part.
+\(c\) When necessary, an applicant for a pilot school certificate or for a provisional pilot school certificate may designate a person to be an assistant chief instructor for an approved training course, provided that person meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.36   Assistant chief instructor qualifications.|§141.36]] of this part.

 \(d\) A pilot school and a provisional pilot school may designate a person to be a check instructor for conducting student stage checks, end-of-course tests, and instructor proficiency checks, provided:

-\(1\) That person meets the requirements of §141.37 of this part; and
+\(1\) That person meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.37   Check instructor qualifications.|§141.37]] of this part; and

 \(2\) The school has an enrollment of at least 10 students at the time designation is sought.